brettinternet/tabbed-legacy/README.md

 - [ ] add tests for newly implemented features such as undo
 - [ ] push undo/redo actions to undo stack for backend session actions
-- [ ] use different "current window" indicator for previous/saved sessions
 - [ ] display session search results with highlights
 - [ ] documentation wiki
 - [ ] multi-select sessions, windows, and tabs